worldbank/pyMetadataEditor/README.md

 # pyMetadataEditor

-This is a work in progress python implementation of the r mackage metadataeditr (https://github.com/ihsn/metadataeditr).
+This is a work in progress python implementation of the r package metadataeditr (https://github.com/ihsn/metadataeditr).